 The Apprentice Master project supports and motivates recently graduated artists at the start of their professional career.
 The selected talents, the Apprentices, no longer have the guidance of the art academy.
 During this project, they are supported by renowned artists, the Masters, in exploring their professional possibilities.

 The project started in 2007 as the Leerling/Meester program.
 With the introduction of international academies to the program in season 2014/2015, the name changed to its English counterpart Apprentice Master and set English as primary language.
-In 2020/2021 the project is in its 13th season.

 The project is characterised by three core values that to us are essential for talent development in the visual arts: experiment, exchange of knowledge and community.